How does Rest Less make money

 Walking and hiking holidays offer an invaluable opportunity to step away from the hustle and bustle of daily life and take things at a slower pace.
 Plus, there’s usually a trail to suit every fitness level and ability.

-There are plenty of wonders in our world that deserve to be savoured – and exploring them on foot is the ideal way to immerse yourself in and appreciate your surroundings fully.
+There are plenty of wonders in our world that deserve to be savoured – and exploring them on foot is the ideal way to fully appreciate your surroundings.

-You can also choose to walk or hike alone – which is fantastic for personal reflection – or in a group, giving you an incredible bonding experience.
+You can also choose to walk or hike solo for some personal reflection or in a group, for an incredible bonding experience.

 So once you’ve decided to go on a walking or trekking adventure, the next question is, where would you like to go?